yogesh1078/Resume_Optimizer_Frontend/README.md

 - [ ] Export optimized resume as PDF
 - [ ] ATS compatibility scoring

-## License

-MIT License - Feel free to use for learning and development!

 ## Credits

 Built as a mini version of Flashfire's internal resume optimization system.